-Sean Gaffney President

-International Wilderness Leadership School 800.985.4957 WWW.IWLS.COM

-Alaska Mountain Guides & Climbing School Inc. 800.766.3396 WWW.ALASKAMOUNTAINGUIDES.COM

-Mountain Guides International
+Sean Gaffney President International Wilderness Leadership School 800.985.4957 WWW.IWLS.COM Alaska Mountain Guides & Climbing School Inc. 800.766.3396 WWW.ALASKAMOUNTAINGUIDES.COM Mountain Guides International 800.766.3396 WWW.MOUNTAINGUIDESINTERNATIONAL.COM

-800.766.3396 WWW.MOUNTAINGUIDESINTERNATIONAL.COM

 THIS EMAIL IS COVERED BY THE ELECTRONIC COMMUNICATIONS PRIVACY ACT, 18 U.S.C.
 2510-2521 AND IS LEGALLY PRIVILEGED.
 THE INFORMATION CONTAINED IN THIS MESSAGE IS CONFIDENTIAL AND IS INTENDED ONLY FOR THE USE OF THE INDIVIDUAL OR ENTITY NAMED ABOVE.
-ANY UNAUTHORIZED DISCLOSURE OR DISTRIBUTION OF THIS INFORMATION IS PROHIBITED.
-IF YOU ARE NOT THE INTENDED RECIPIENT, PLEASE NOTIFY US IMMEDIATELY BY RETURNING IT TO THE SENDER AND DELETING THIS COPY FROM YOUR SYSTEM.

-You concerns will be addressed during the right-of-way phase of the project.
+ANY UNAUTHORED DISCLOSURE ON DISTRIBUTION OF THIS INFORMATION IS PROHIBITED.
+IF YOU ARE NOT THE INTENDED RECIPIENT, PLEASE NOTIFY US IMMEDIATELY BY RETURNING IT TO THE SENDER AND DELETING THIS COPY FROM YOURS SYSTEM.
+33a You concerns will be addressed during the right-of-way phase of the project.

+2013_08_06_34EA - B_Josephson

 From: Brenda Josephson [brenda@aptalaska.net]

+Sent: Tuesday, August 06, 2013 2:51 PM

+To: HainesHighway@alaska.gov

 Subject: Note of Support

+Follow Up Flag: Follow up

-34a I want to let you know that I, and most everyone that I know and associate with, are very supportive of the improvements the State is planning for Haines Highway.
+34a I want to let you know that I and most everyone that I know and associate with are very supportive of the improvements the State is planning for Haines Highway.
 Specifically the community is in need of the safety improvements.
 We also are in need of improved access that we hope will assist in economic development.